bauer-alex/fuzzyclara/paper/paper.md

 algorithm consists of the following steps given a predefined number of $J$
 clusters:

-1. Determination of $k$ random subsamples of the data \
+1. Determination of $K$ random subsamples of the data \
 2. For each subsample $k = 1,..., K$: \
    (a) Application of PAM clustering on the subsample. \
-   (b) Assignment of each observation of the whole dataset to the cluster with the closest medoid. \
+   (b) Assignment of each observation in the complete dataset to the cluster with the closest medoid. \
-   (c) Computation of the average distance to the closest clustering medoid as clustering criterion $C_p$:
+   (c) Computation of the average distance of each observation to its closest clustering medoid as clustering criterion $C_p$:
 \begin{equation}
 C_p = \frac{1}{n} \sum_{i=1}^n d_{ij_{min}p},
 \end{equation}
-where $d_{ijp}$ denotes the distance of observation $i$ to the medoid of the assigned $j_{min}$ for the clustering solution of subsample $p$.
+where $d_{ijp}$ denotes the distance of observation $i$ to its closest medoid (i.e. observation $j_{min}$) based on the clustering solution of subsample $k$.
-3. Selection of the best clustering solution according to the minimal clustering criterion.
+3. Selection of the optimal set of clusters according to the minimal clustering criterion.

-We account for fuzzyness by adapting this algorithm as follows.
+We further allow for fuzzyness in the algorithm by adapting it as follows.
 Instead of a hard clustering method, we apply the fuzzy-k-medoids algorithm [@krishnapuram_1999] on each subsample of the data in step 2a.
-Afterwards, each observation of the whole dataset is assigned a membership score to all clusters $j$ according to the fuzzy-k-medoids algorithm:
+Each observation of the complete dataset is then assigned a membership score to all clusters $j$ according to the fuzzy-k-medoids algorithm:
 \begin{equation}
 u_{ijp} = \frac{(\frac{1}{d_{ijp}})^{\frac{1}{m-1}}}{\sum_{j = 1}^J (\frac{1}{d_{ijp}})^{\frac{1}{m-1}}} ,
 \end{equation}
-where $m$ denotes the fuzzyness exponent controlling the degree of fuzziness.
+where $m$ denotes the fuzziness exponent controlling the degree of fuzziness.
-The clustering criterion is now the weighted sum of distance to the medoids of all clusters with weights according to the membership scores:
+The clustering criterion $C_p$ is accordingly defined as the weighted sum of all distances to the medoids of all clusters, with weights according to the membership scores:
 \begin{equation}
 C_p = \frac{1}{n} \sum_{i=1}^n\sum_{k=1}^K u_{ijp}^m d_{ijp}.
 \end{equation}
-Finally, the clustering solution is determined by the subsample solution which minimizes the average weighted distance.
-The adapted CLARA algorithm yields the original CLARA algorithm with memberships of 0 and 1 only which corresponds to a hard clustering.
+The optimal cluster solution is the subsample solution which minimizes this average weighted distance.
+Note that this adapted CLARA algorithm simplifies to the original, hard clustering CLARA algorithm when only allowing for memberships of 0 and 1.

-The CLARANS algorithm does not use random samples of the data, but random pairs of medoids and non-medoids tested for a potential improvement of the current clustering (REFERENCE).
+In contrast to the CLARA algorithm, the CLARANS algorithm does not evaluate a set random samples, but random pairs of medoids and non-medoids to iteratively check for a potential improvement of the current clustering solution (REFERENCE).
-The implementation of its fuzzy version basically follows the same idea as the fuzzy CLARA algorithm with the computation of membership scores according to (2) and the selection of the best clustering solution over all local clusterings based on the minimal weighted average distance.
+The implementation of its fuzzy version follows the same scheme as the fuzzy CLARA algorithm with the computation of membership scores according to (2) and the selection of the best clustering solution over all local clusterings based on the minimal weighted average distance.
 TODO: noch einzubauen: Funktion fuzzyclara, Verwendung von vegclust für clara